-So you’ve been in discussions with a potential client about developing a mobile app, things are looking good and you’re confident you have their attention.
-What’s the next step?
+So you’ve been in discussions with a potential client about developing a mobile application.
+Things are looking good and you’re confident you have their attention.
+So, what’s the next step?
 How do you increase the probability of them choosing you to develop their mobile app?
-You can try a moonlight serenade outside their offices, perhaps buy them a new hat….. or, you can blow them away with a top-notch mobile app development proposal.
-Today we’re exploring how to write a top-notch app development proposal.
+You can try a moonlight serenade outside their offices, perhaps wine and dine them … Or, you can blow them away with a top-notch mobile app development proposal and close the deal.
+The preferred method at Waracle HQ!

-Cost, seem’s simple enough, right?!
-Wrong, the costing is perhaps the most important part of your proposal, and probably the first thing your potential client will look at.
-When you’re a fledgling mobile app developer its easy to undervalue your services and try to win work by being cheap – it’s how a lot of mobile app developers build up their track record.
-This can lead to a lot of stress when you realise the project might be unprofitable.
-Your cost should be honest and fair, regardless of the client.
+Part of your proposal will include the most important element, and probably the first thing your potential client will look at.
+When you’re a fledgeling mobile app developer, it’s easy to undervalue your services to win the work.
+It’s how a lot of mobile app developers build up their track record.
+This can lead to a lot of stress when you realise the project might be unprofitable, so your costs should be honest and fair, regardless of the client.

-It’s also really important to include not just development costs but ongoing support costs too.
-Ongoing support costs relate to hosting, maintenance, bug fixing and point revisions and there may be others depending on the scope of the project e.g push notifications or analytics services.
+It’s also really important to include not just development costs, but ongoing support costs too.
+Ongoing support costs relate to hosting, maintenance, bug fixing and point revisions.
+There may be more depending on the scope of the project e.g push notifications or analytics services.

 A lot of clients want things yesterday, whereas some have a pre-determined time scale they want to work to.